microsoft/vi-assisted-metrics-fix-2025/README.md

 # Microsoft 365 Copilot Viva Insights Assisted Metrics Fix Toolkit

 Restore accurate Microsoft 365 Copilot assisted and meeting-hours metrics in Viva Insights exports with an automated Python/PowerShell toolkit that implements [Microsoft's Viva Insights assisted metrics fix (2025)](https://learn.microsoft.com/en-us/viva/insights/org-team-insights/alternate-calculation-total-meeting-hours-summarized-recapped).
-The tool expects your input CSV to contain **August 2025 activity** (reference window) and **September–October 2025 activity** (target window) so it can apply the official multiplier correctly.
+By default the tool uses **August 2025 activity** as the reference window and **September–October 2025 activity** as the target window, but you can override either range—including choosing a reference period that overlaps or follows the target window—if your dataset requires it.

 ## Download